stlcours/MirandaNG/protocols/FacebookRM/docs/facebook - readme.txt

 "Locale" (String) - Get facebook errors in specific language, "en_US", "cs_CZ", etc.
-"UseLocalTimestampUnread" (Byte) - 1 = Use local timestamp for offline (unread) messages "KeepUnread" (Byte) - 1 = Don't mark messages as read on server (works globally or per contact)
+"UseLocalTimestampUnread" (Byte) - 1 = Use local timestamp for offline (unread) messages "KeepUnread" (Byte) - 1 = Don't mark messages as read on server (works globally or per contact) "NaseemsSpamMode" (Byte) - 1 = Don't add contacts when we send message to them from other instances, add them only when they reply
+"NameAsNick" (Byte) - 0 = don't use real name as nickname, use nickname if possible (default is 1)

 --------------------------------
        Version history
 --------------------------------
+0.2.?.? - ?.?.2014
+ + Hidden setting "NameAsNick" to not save real name as nickname (but it's pretty useless now) !
+Improved saving names (save only when changed)
+ !
+Fixed loading own name

+0.2.4.0 - 21.4.2014
+ + Support true invisible status (they don't see you, but you see them)
+ + Don't load "unread messages" which we received already (but didn't read them yet)
+ + Add support for showing unread notifications count as "unread emails" in clist
+ + Add status menu item "Visit Notifications" and icons for other items
+ + Hidden setting for Naseem's spam mode
+ * Respect "use local timestamp" setting also for "message read" events
+ * Refactor receiving multi-chat messages (it doesn't load chat participants and chat names, etc. but it will be fixed in future versions)
+ * Various typing notifications changes/fixes
+   + Support receiving typing notifications for multi chats (and prepare for sending it, when *srmm will be ready for that)
+   * Don't switch contact to online when he is typing (he can type from invisible)
+   * Send typing notifications even to offline contacts !
+Fix not to load offline multi chat messages to single contacts !
+Fix size of downloaded avatars (use 50x50 for smaller and 180x180 for bigger) !
+Various other fixes (crashes, poke/newsfeed texts,...)

+0.2.3.2 - 19.3.2014
+ + Working manual refreshing of contact info
+ + Load user info when we're receiving message from someone who isn't in clist yet (fixes contacts with our own name)

+0.2.3.1 - 15.3.2014
+ !
+Allow more Miranda instances to be connected to same account at same time !
+Fix showing duplicates of sent messages (at the cost of slowing down whole processing and sending only one message at a time :()
+ !
+Crash fix (thanks ghazan)

+0.2.3.0 - 11.3.2014
+ + Add option to keep messages unread and loading only inbox messages
+ + Add contact menu item to open "Conversation history" on website
+ * Mark messages as read when they are really read in Miranda (only for private conversations - group chats are still marked as read instantly)
+ * Don't notify errors marked as "silent" by Facebook
+ * Use user-defined account name in popups (thanks ghazan) !
+Hotfix for sticky number (some FB API update)
+ !
+Fix loading unread (offline) messages
+ !
+Fixed loading sent messages (from other connected devices) !
+Workaround to "receive" unsupported attachments in messages !
+Fixed url to (old) mobile website (thanks Naseem)
+ !
+Various internal code fixes, changes and cleaning (thanks ghazan)

 0.2.2.1 - 27.11.2013
  !
 Fixed marking messages of some multichats as read
  !
 Fixed downloading avatars of some contacts (and repeated downloading of them again and again...)